top of page

 Mattress for Jon.jpg

-Themes and concepts in this edit include reoccurring dome shapes across deep and shallow time, old growth cedar stumps anthropomorphized into death masks, light-as-image on water’s surface, and class-oriented sociocultural observations.
+Themes and concepts in the above edit include: reoccurring dome shapes across deep and shallow time, old growth cedar stumps anthropomorphized into death masks, light-as-image on water's surface, and class-oriented sociocultural commentary.

 CV